 Anti-border #4: Violence.¶

-Even if we believe it's right to keep immigrants out to defend our property, that doesn't entail that it's right to use the violent means necessary to do so.
-State-enforced borders will mean border police using violence those who try to enter illegally, and justifying keeping them out is not the same as justifying what harm will come to them at the hands of American police.
+Even if we believe it's right to keep immigrants out to defend our property, that doesn't entail that it's right to use the means necessary to do so.
+State-enforced borders will mean border police using violence against those who try to enter illegally, and justifying keeping them out is not the same as justifying what harm will come to them at the hands of American police.
+We know police have no concept of proportionality of force.

-Considering all this, I find it quite clear that libertarians must support open borders.
-The points against borders clearly outweigh those for.
+Considering all this, I find it quite clear that libertarians must oppose closed borders.
+The points against clearly outweigh those for.